 Screening Assessment

 Participants completed an initial screening assessment prior to beginning the study, including a diagnostic assessment of eating disorders.
-As mentioned above, Participant 1 met criteria for BED according the DSM-5 criteria (American Psychiatric Association, 2013) assessed by the Structured Clinical Interview for DSM-IV-TR Axis I Disorder (First, Spitzer, Gibbon, & Williams, 2002).
+As mentioned previously, Participant 1 met criteria for BED according the DSM-5 criteria (American Psychiatric Association, 2013) assessed by the Structured Clinical Interview for DSM-IV-TR Axis I Disorder (First, Spitzer, Gibbon, & Williams, 2002).
 Her weight fell within the obese range according to BMI, which was computed using self-reported height and weight.
 Participant 2 was screened using the same screening tools and did not meet criteria for a traditional eating disorder; however, he did endorse significant distress and impairment as a result of his EE, including weight-related health concerns like high blood pressure and high cholesterol.
 His weight fell within in the overweight range.

 Other psychological disorders and conditions were not formally assessed, with the exception of borderline personality disorder and schizophrenia by the Structured Clinical Interviews (First, Gibbon, Spitzer, & et al., 1997; First et al., 2002).
 Neither participant met criteria for these disorders, nor did they endorse current suicidal ideation or substance use problems.
 Finally, neither of the participants reported using psychotropic medications during the course of the study.